davidkun/linspecer/tips.md

 	colors = [0,0,0; linspecer(10)];

-which creates a 11x3 matrix of RGB colors.
+which creates an 11x3 matrix of RGB colors.

 Note: you must add the linspecer to your path via: